Onion ring snack can be a healthy stack when not fried, but baked. Because onions are one of the healthiest allium foods out there.

 Without sustenance, especially if you have a dominant Vata body (or have a combination Vata body), you can have a tendency like I do for your blood sugar level to drop fast so you wanna stay ahead of those crashes.

-For me, I learned in those past situations where I felt light-headed or a bit jittery.
-You know exactly what I’m talking about if you try to carry a Clif Bar or some healthy snack with you around when you go out in the day.
-So I eat or snack before any hunger sneaks up.
+You know exactly what I’m talking about if you try to carry a dry snack or some in-between snack (like an onion ring would be good) with you around when you go out in the day.

-Anyway… at night for an early dinner, the big switch that I’ve made over the years is eating a plant-based meal with sauteed spinach salad, Brussel sprouts, broccoli, or some other veggie green with a drizzle of EVOO.
 For variety and taste, I will add some tofu or garbanzo beans, but it’s not necessary.
 That’s the meal I keep light.

 The difference is that I’m not hungry by dinner so eating a light meal makes sense.
 If you find you’re most hungry around dinner time, then you may want to experiment eating heavier meals earlier in the day, seeing how that lands, so that you can try a lighter, plant-based meal way in the evening.
-That was a gradual shift for me from years before, but definitely a healthy move.

 When I used to go out to restaurants at night to eat a substantial dinner (or after eating a heavy Thanksgiving meal), I’d find that hard on the digestive system… maybe that’s what you’ve found in your experiences.